Enfield Performing Arts Center

 EP

 EPAC is launching our massive capital fundraising drive to begin the journey to providing quality entertainment and an arts community center for our citizens.
 Please join us in this effort.
 We need your support small and large.
 On several of our web pages you will see some of the work that needs to be done to re establish this building to new building codes.
-Our first round of funding will seek to raise $500,000.
-(NOTE: our Total restoration budget is approx $1.5 million.
+Our first round of funding will seek to raise $3,000,000+.
 However this is a full scale restore of all 4 floors.
-We only aim to open the first floor theater space which holds approx 400 guests as a phase one schedule).
-The $500k amount will insure that we can get the building secure, roofing replaced and reopen the first floor public theater successfully by Spring 2022.
+We only aim to open the second floor as a restaurant/bar.
+Plus, the first floor theater space which holds approx 400 guests as a phase one schedule).
+The $500k amount will insure that we can get the building secure, roofing replaced and reopen the first floor public theater successfully by Spring 2025.

 THANK YOU THANK YOU THANK YOU